 - Our Stability for Students Action Plan was developed in response to the recent BC Supreme Court ruling on class size and composition.
 The action plan advocates for stability for students, resolution of class size and composition matters through bargaining and full funding for any related implementation costs.

-BCSTA membership provides boards of education with the only direct option for consultation, input and change of Ministry of Education and government policy, procedures and programs.
+BCSTA membership provides boards of education with the only direct option for consultation, input and change of Ministry of Education and Child Care and government policy, procedures and programs.

 In addition to its vital advocacy role BCSTA also provides a suite of support services to members including communications, legal services and professional development.